 Most UC&C applications operate from the cloud, and SD-WAN allows you to centrally orchestrate them more efficiently.
 With SD-WAN, you can orchestrate all your traffic up and down, from workplace to workplace, connecting your teams effectively wherever they are with a much higher quality of end-user experience.

-Orange Business Services has implemented carrier-class peering on a global level to various cloud solutions like Microsoft Teams, Zoom and Cisco Webex.
+Orange Business has implemented carrier-class peering on a global level to various cloud solutions like Microsoft Teams, Zoom and Cisco Webex.
 In conjunction with our global voice capabilities, including SIP trunking and call collect, we can enable end users to call in and out from home and give them the functionality of a desk phone with the call quality and end-user experience that is comparable to the office.

 One cloud doesn’t fit all?
 No problem!
 Many companies now have to adapt beyond the single corporate collaboration strategy to support varying business unit requirements and are left having to manage a mixture of cloud and on-premise collaboration solutions.
 With Orange SD-WAN flexibility combined with our Digital Voice experience, not only can we help you interoperate between these solutions, but we can also help you centrally and seamlessly orchestrate the switch of users between platforms without having to change phone numbers.

 Resilience is another key element of SD-WAN.
 As a Tier 1 operator, Orange gives companies direct Internet access, a more reliable connectivity to support real-time applications.
 Orange has all the elements in-house to enable massive-scale collaboration on SD-WAN networks: end-to-end management, monitoring, cloud services, collaboration and global voice – all in one place.